williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/set-up-authz-server.md

     {% img claims2.png alt:"Claims List" width:"640px" %}

-For more information on claims, see here: <https://developer.okta.com/standards/OAuth/index#scopes-and-claims>

 ## Test Your Authorization Server Configuration

-Once you have followed the above instructions to set-up an Authorization Server, you can test it by sending any one of the API calls that returns OAuth 2.0 and/or OpenID Connect tokens.
+Once you have followed the above instructions to set-up and/or customize your Authorization Server, you can test it by sending any one of the API calls that returns OAuth 2.0 and/or OpenID Connect tokens.
 A full description of Okta's relevant APIs can be found here: [OAuth 2.0 Authorization Operations](/docs/api/resources/oauth2.html#authorization-operations).

 We have included here a few things that you can try to ensure that your Authorization Server is functioning as expected.